aleksandr-vin/sbt-keychain-credentials/README.md

 #### Fix for SBT 0.13.X

-Plugin needs special build for SBT 0.13.X, which is not ready yet.
-Stay tuned.
+Plugin is cross built for SBT 0.13.X, all what is different is that you need to apply steps in _~/.sbt/0.13/_ directory.